Samsung/tizen-docs/docs/application/native/guides/ui/dali/actors-n.md

 ## Adding an Actor to the Stage

 Stage is a top-level object that represents the entire screen.
-It is used for displaying a hierarchy of actors managed by the [scene graph](http://en.wikipedia.org/wiki/Scene_graph) structure, which means an actor inherits a position relative to its parent, and can be moved in relation to this point.
+It is used for displaying a hierarchy of actors managed by the [scene graph](http://en.wikipedia.org/wiki/Scene_graph) structure.
+This implies that an actor inherits a position relative to its parent position and can be moved to another position with respect to its current position.

 The stage instance is a singleton object (the only instance of its class during the lifetime of the program).
-You can get it using a static function:
+You can get a stage function using the following static function:

 ```
 static Stage GetCurrent();